-You are in Holland, the biking country.
+You are in Holland, the biking capital.
 Getting a bike here might not be a bad idea right?
 You can save money traveling by doing so!
 Plus, it will make you healthier as well!
 You can get them in bike shops (that sell new and secondhand bikes) or through Facebook groups.

 Buy new ones.
 Although it is okay, I would recommend buying them second hand.
 This is because of, first of all, a new bike can be quite expensive.
 Secondly, since bikes get often stole, buying a cheap one would be a smarter move.

 If you really want to experience that Dutch lifestyle you have to get an OV-Chipkaart.
 An OV-Chipkaart is basically a transportation card.
 You can use it on buses, trams, metros, and trains.
 It's very handy!
 There are two types of cards: a blue one and a yellow one.
 The blue one is an anonymous card.
 This means that it can be used by anyone.
 The downside to this card is that once you lose it, you can't get the system to track it.
 Then, you have the yellow one which is the personal card.
 I would recommend getting this one.
 You can put subscriptions and get deals with this card!
 There are also apps where you can track the schedule of trams and trains called (9292 or NS).
 Get your OV-Chipkaart here!